allo-/virtual_webcam_background/README.md

   virtual backgrounds or image overlays.
 - `debug_show_mask`: Debug option to show the mask, that can be used to configure blur/dilate/erode correctly.
+- `model`: `mobilenet` (faster) or `resnet50` (more accurate).
+You need to download the matching model, when you change the parameter.
-- `multiplier`: Multiplier parameter of the model (0.5, 0.75 or 1.0).
+- `multiplier`: Multiplier parameter of the mobilenet model (0.5, 0.75 or 1.0).
 You need to download the matching model when you change this parameter.
-- `output_stride`: Stride parameter of the model (16 or 8).
+- `output_stride`: Stride parameter of the model (16 or 8 for `mobilenet` and 16 or 32 for `resnet50`).
   You need to download the matching model when you change the parameter.
 - `internal_resolution`: Resolution factor (between 0.0 and 1.0) for the model input.
 Smaller is faster and less accurate.
 Note that 1.0 does not always give the best results.